left

 We have noticed another "rash" of items appearing from "sadly" broken cases.
 Clearly people have slippery / greasy little fingers (don't people wash these days).
 To that end and always as part of the service we have enclosed a useful images that shows the correct way to lift boxes or cases (LOL) as a way to ensure these accidents don't occur.

-Updated this week items on the new to the site, front page and UK price index, which has not been touched for a while.
+Updated this week items on the new to the site, Pennington Collection.

 Museum Style cases.